NK Svoboda Ljubljana: History

 During this period, they also won two Republic Cup titles, in 1976 and 1978.
 Thus, Svoboda participated in the Yugoslav Cup and in the 1978–79 season reached the round of 16, where they were eliminated by Borac Banja Luka.

 After Slovenia's independence in 1991, Svoboda played in the Slovenian PrvaLiga for three seasons, finishing in 11th, 6th, and 13th place.
 In 1994 the club was replaced by Slavija with many players leaving from them to Vevče.
 Svoboda then played several seasons in lower divisions, before returning to the scene in 2003, when they were promoted to the Slovenian Second League.
 They have played there for three seasons, scoring the best result in the 2004–05 season with third place, which was not enough to secure promotion, due to Slovenian First League being decreased to ten teams.
 In the next two seasons Svoboda was relegated from the second and third division, having serious financial troubles.
-The club was taken over by NK Interblock in 2008 to become their feeder team for youth selections, but this collaboration lasted only one season.
-Svoboda started on their own again in 2009.
-In 2018, Svoboda returned to the Slovenian Third League after they won a promotion play-off against Žiri.
+The club was taken over by NK Interblock in 2008 to become their feeder team for youth selections, but this cooperation lasted only one season, after which Svoboda started independently again in 2009.
+In 2018, Svoboda returned to the third division after winning the promotion play-offs against Žiri.